Overview

 - On the property panel, click Add.

-Set the Time to
+- Set the Time (s) to

 30

 and the Transition to Stationary.
-This means we will hold this view. - Move the time slider to about 40 seconds.
+This means we will hold this view.

 - On the property panel, click Add.

-Set the Time to
+- Set the Time (s) to

 40

-To run the tour:
+To run the tour

 - Double-click Tour

-- Move the time slider to 0 second
+- Move the time slider to 0 seconds

 In this section, you will create a video file using the tour.